ezsystems/ezpublish-docker/README.md

 Host machine is running CoreOS allowing us to not have to maintain the host (autoupdate), have a light host OS, and allowing us to take advantage of its clustering capabilities in the future.

-eZ Publish is placed in .vagrant/ezpublish as mounted by Vagrant on boot, this is used as volume for all containers that need access to it.
+eZ Publish is placed in volumes/ezpublish as rsynced by Vagrant to /vagrant/volumes/ezpublish on virtual machine.
+Mysql raw files are in similar ways located in volumes/mysql

     Port (Listen): 80
     Software: CoreOs